Ash021980/Blue-Bank-Loan-Analysis/README.md

-# Blue-Bank-Loan-Analysis
+# Blue Bank Loan Analysis
+Blue Bank is a bank in the USA that has a loan department that is currently understaffed.
+They supply loans to individuals and don’t have much reporting on how risky these borrowers are.

-Using Python and Tableau, I created a report of borrowers who may have issues paying back the loan to Blue Bank.
+Using Python and Tableau, I created a dashboard to report the borrowers who may have issues paying back the loan to Blue Bank.

+## Dashboard